mrets/operating_procedures/api-docs/scenarios/participate-in-a-market.md

 ## Use Case

 By joining a Market on the M-RETS platform, users can seamlessly participate in an external spot market.
+These examples are from the Participant's perspective.

 ## Process